Kmorro01/Kind-Financial---Agrisoft/README.md

 ---
 ### Cannabis Growers and Sellers are the intended customer for *Agrisoft*.
 ### The reports from cannabis industry analysts BDS Analytics perdict that the legal cannabis market in North America will reach **$23.8 billion** in sales.
 And a near **20% annual growth rate by 2021** – with more states legalizing cannabis for medical and recreational use the current markets mature and grow to **$46.5 billion within six years**.
 The market size, measured by revenue, of the Medical & Recreational Marijuana Growing industry is $12.1 billionn in 2021.
 Agrisoft is a one stop shop from seed to sell and meet federal legalization laws in the *US* and *Canada*,
+---
+**Agrisoft** offers solution that their competitors do not or cannot offer like:

+Cultivation Tracking:
+Compliance Management:
+Processing and Manufacturing:
+Inventory Management:
+Supply Chain Management:
+Dispensary POS: